tigard-tools/tigard/README.md

 ### LA

 Often it is necessary to debug a protocol with a logic analyzer.
+The LA port is best suited to monitoring push-pull signals where Tigard is an intended driver or receiver.
+It's tested and working well with UART, SPI and JTAG, and generally works with I2C.
+The expected use case is that you are using Tigard to communicate with a target, but need to debug that communication.

+The LA port may be used as a passive mechanical adapter although this usage is not supported.
+For best results, power the Tigard board but disconnect VTGT from the target.
+Additional effort will likely be required to ensure signal integrity

-This header is designed to connect directly to the Bitmagic logic analyzer, or you could use the Bitmagic logic analyzer wiring harness to connect to any other pinout.
+This header is specifically designed to connect directly to the Bitmagic logic analyzer, or you could use the Bitmagic logic analyzer wiring harness to connect to any other tool.

 The 8 most interesting signals are connected - 6 from the JTAG/SWD/SPI/I2C port, and 2 from the UART port.